 If your slab has been treated with epoxy resin sealants, the epoxy may soften with exposure to high temperatures.
 However, according to Stone World, small cracks and fractures will not be affected, and any visible patches of epoxy glue will soon revert to their original state once the surface temperature cools.

-If you have applied a topical sealer to your counters, check the product label for any warnings about interactions with heat and possible damage to the finish.
+If you have applied a topical sealer to your counters, check the product label for any warnings about interactions with heat and damage to the finish.
 Some sealants, especially those with a wax base, may burn and become difficult to remove.

 Granite, especially darker varieties, retains heat.
 Placing a flame-hot pan directly onto a counter will heat the surface.
 If someone touches this spot immediately after the pan is moved, there is a risk of injury from burns.
 Because the stone’s color does not change when extremely hot, there is no warning that the surface could be potentially dangerous.